General Abelardo L. Rodriguez International Airport

 VFR

-General Abelardo L. Rodriguez International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 6 SM visibility.
+General Abelardo L. Rodriguez International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 20,000 feet and 8 SM visibility.

 Wind Analysis